Mustafa Erdik: Work and activities

 Erdik has published numerous articles and reports and edited various books on earthquake preparedness and other related topics.

 He has involved in many significant activities some of which include the Istanbul Earthquake Rapid Response and Early Warning System and the structural health monitoring arrays in World Heritage Site of the UNESCO such as Hagia Sophia and Süleymaniye Mosque.

 Awards

 Erdik has been the recipient of various awards, including the United Nations's Sasakawa Disaster Prevention Award, NATO’s Science for Peace – Summit Prize, Bruce Bolt Medal by Earthquake Engineering Research Institute (February 2013), Prof. Nicholas Ambraseys Distinguished Lecture Award by the European Association for Earthquake Engineering and Science Award by Scientific and Technological Research Council of Turkey (2018).

-Persoanl life
+Personal life

 Erdik's wife, Hilal Erdik, is a construction engineer.
 They have a son.